 Take an active role in the First Year Experience (FYE) program, advising students and promoting opportunities related to the FYE program that support and facilitate student success.
-Regularly teach a section of IS 100: College Experience course each semester, present “one-shot” instructional modules to WU 101: Washburn Experience course each semester, and participate in special teaching assignments such as academic workshops and other activities related to FYE programming to help students adapt to the college experience and support their academic success at Washburn during their freshman year and beyond.
+Regularly teach a section of IS 100: College Experience course each semester, present “one-shot” instructional modules to WU 101: Washburn Experience course each semester, and participate in special teaching assignments such as academic workshops and in other activities related to FYE programming to help students adapt to the college experience and support their academic success at Washburn during their freshman year and beyond.

 Develop and deliver advising presentations to students, faculty and staff to educate and inform them about various programs, policies and related advising issues.
 Actively engage with other CSS staff in the development of student learning outcomes assessments to contribute to the responsiveness of FYE and other advising efforts.
 Compile and report relevant data to assist in the assessment of advising services and programs.

 Pursue professional development opportunities focused on improving academic advising to enhance knowledge and expand effectiveness as an advisor and member of the Center for Student Success.

 Serve on various campus committees as requested or appointed to represent the Office of Academic Advising within the Center for Student Success and support other departments and the University as a whole.